dabigc/filtarr/docs/troubleshooting-502-errors.md

 ## Recovery After 502 Errors

-filtarr automatically handles 502 errors correctly:
+filtarr automatically handles 502 errors safely:

 1. **Items are NOT marked as processed** - They will be retried on the next batch run
 2. **Batch progress is preserved** - Use `--resume` (default) to continue where you left off
-3. **Exponential backoff** - Retries use increasing delays to avoid overwhelming the server
+3. **Safe to re-run** - 502 errors stop that item for the current run, but it will be picked up again the next time you run the batch

+Note: Exponential backoff is used only for retrying certain network errors (connection or read timeouts).
+HTTP 502 errors are not automatically retried within a single run.

 If you've fixed the underlying issue, just run the batch again: